-Music itself is a powerful instrument that can lift up hearts and direct our praise to God.
-Because of this, music serves a pivotal role in the prayer of St. Timothy Catholic Church, especially in the Mass, which is the source and summit of our Catholic Faith.
-The Mass is at the heart of The New Evangelization, since it is "through which the work of our redemption is accomplished, most of all in the divine sacrifice of the Eucharist."
-St. Timothy Music Ministry's focus is to serve the prayer of the Mass so that our music "makes the liturgical prayers of the Christian community more alive and fervent so that everyone can praise and pray to the Triune God more powerfully, more intently and more effectively."
+Music itself is a powerful instrument that can open our hearts and direct our praise to God.
+Because of this, music serves a pivotal role in the prayer of St. Timothy Catholic Church, especially in the Mass.
+St. Timothy Music Ministry serves the prayer of the Mass so that our music "makes the liturgical prayers of the Christian community more alive and fervent so that everyone can praise and pray to the Triune God more powerfully, more intently and more effectively."
 We also support many other ministries of the parish in order to foster the movement of the Holy Spirit and to continue to guide every member of the community deeper into the love of God.

 Choir Rehearsal Schedule